GeorgeOsborn97/CI_Project_3/README.md

    - What was the outcome?
 The user can only select a level between 1 and 20 anything else is invalid and can not be submitted.
    - Fixes?
 None required.
 * Rolled hit points:
    - What was expected?
 Once the user has chosen a level, their hit points would be rolled and calculated.
-This should be decided by the class hit dice. e.g Barbarians get a d12 and wizards get a d6. and their level. e.g a level 3 wizard would roll 3 d6. the sum of these dice decide theor hit points.
+This should be decided by the class hit dice. e.g Barbarians get a d12 and wizards get a d6, and their level. e.g a level 3 wizard would roll 3 d6. the sum of these dice decide their hit points.
 This would then be presented to the user.
    - How it was tested?
 3 classes were tested.
 Rogue, Wizard and Barbarian.
 The Rogue was made at level 20.
 The Barabrian and level 1 and the Wizard at level 10.
 After each level was selected the user is taken to a page that shows the hit dice which is class specfic.
-A d8 for Rogues, a d6 for Wizards and a d12 for Barbarians. in Each test the correct dice was shown in this page.
+A d8 for Rogues, a d6 for Wizards and a d12 for Barbarians.
+In Each test the correct dice was shown in this page.
 Under this the user is shown a set of numbers the count of which is equal to the level they selected.
 This is then summed and added to the 'Hit points' in the Your_Character dictionary.
-At the bottom of this page the user is shown thir charcater so far.
+At the bottom of this page the user is shown thir character so far.
    - What was the outcome?
 The correct dice were used for all classes and the amount of dice rolled is correct for each level.
    - Fixes?
 None required.
 * Choose Abilities:
    - What was expected?
 The user is presnted with 3d6 rolls, the sum of which can be assigned to any one of 6 abilities.
-After assigning the first number a new roll is presented, this is reapeated untill all skills are assigned a score.
+After assigning the first number a new roll is presented, this is reapeated until all skills are assigned a score.
 If the user wishes to assign a rolled score to an already assigned ability they must re assign the old sore, they are not presented a new roll.
    - How it was tested?
 When creating the Rogue for example the first roll was 16.
 [6, 4, 6] were the rolls.
 I went to add this to Dexterity but I typed 'Dex' "please choose only one of the above abilities" was shown and I had to choose again to assign the 16.
 I then added it to Dexterity.
 I was asked if I wanted to confirm.
 I said 'yess' "Please only type 'yes' or 'no'." was shown.
 I therefore retyped 'Yes'.
    A new role was then provided [5, 1, 4] the sum of which is 10.
 I put that in constitution.
 For both these previous 2 rolls the user can see them added into the dictionary above. the third roll was 13.
 I decided to place this again into constitution. after confirming I was asked to re assign the 10 that was previously in constitution.
 This was then put into strength.
 3 more rolls were provided and put into the remaining abilities.
    - What was the outcome?
 The ability to assign the numbers works as planned, the user can re assign any that they wish to. any misspelt abilities are noted and the user is asked to try again.